Kubernetes

 5. Click the button under "Show Token" to reveal your unique access token

-Axon Server needs to know how to run and form the cluster.
+Axon Server needs to know how to run.
 There are 3 methods:

 1. AxonIQ Console: when connecting to AxonIQ Console, your server will receive all information automatically

-3. Initializing in the Axon Server dashboard: By going into the Axon Server dashboard after Step 6, you can initialize the cluster manually
+2. Initializing in the Axon Server dashboard: By going into the Axon Server dashboard after Step 6, you can initialize your node manually

-Based on which method you choose, different axonserver.properties have to be put into the properties file:
+Based on which method you choose, different axonserver-1.properties have to be put into the properties file:

 • AxonIQ Console